tcrapts/touchbase-watcher/README.md

 # Touchbase watcher
-A simple, isolated watcher that is suited for pushing data to Touchbase.
+A simple, isolated watcher that can be used for pushing data to Touchbase.
 The goal is to run a Python script every time a file is created or modified.

 ## Usage
 The package manager [poetry](https://github.com/python-poetry/poetry) can be used.
 When used, prepend every command with `poetry run`, e.g. `poetry run python watcher.py`.